outdoorbits/little-backup-box/README.md

 		The comitup service establishes wifi connectivity for a headless Linux system, using wifi as the only access mechanism to the system.
 Access the box by its own wifi hotspot or connect it to a local wifi access point.
 	</li>
 	<li>
 		<b>Don't worry:</b> Please note this in case you installed via wlan/ssh and decided to install comitup.
 If your installation-screen scrolls down and seems to freeze at something like <i>Setting up python3-networkmanager (2.2-1) ...</i>, this doesn't mean anything went wrong.
 Comitup is installed at the end of the process and when it's comming up, it changes your wlan-network.
 Your ssh-session is broken and you will not get any more information.
 In the background the installation finishes and a few seconds later the pi reboots.
-What you can't see anymore is just this:<br>
+What you can't see anymore is a short information, how to access Little Backup Box.
+In your setting, this would be the information you need:<br>
 		<br>	&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;&ast;<br>
 		&ast;&ast;&ast; How to proceed:<br>
+		&ast;&ast;&ast;<br>
-		&ast;&ast;&ast; Your raspberrys wlan-configuration is removed by comitup now.
+		&ast;&ast;&ast; Your raspberrys wlan-configuration has been removed by comitup now.
 Because comitup has no access-data for your wlan yet, it can't connect to it and will start as a wlan-hotspot, ssid=little-backup-box-nnnn (nnnn is a random number).
 		&ast;&ast;&ast; Please connect your mobile or your notebook to this wlan.
 		&ast;&ast;&ast; If you want to configure comitup now, navigate to **http**://10.41.0.1 (http, not https!)
 		&ast;&ast;&ast; You can then reach the web UI of Little backup Box as follows:<br>